UCL-ARC/mkdocs-rc-docs/mkdocs-project-dir/docs/Clusters/Myriad.md

 Myriad has several types of GPU nodes: E, F, L, U and V.

+  - U-type and V-type each have four NVIDIA 80G A100s.
+(Compute Capability 80).
+The CPUs and disk are slightly different.
   - L-type nodes each have four NVIDIA 40G A100s.
 (Compute Capability 80)
   - F-type and E-type nodes each have two NVIDIA Tesla V100s.
 The CPUs are slightly different on the different letters, see above.
 (Compute Capability 70)